dromotherm/documentation/pages/themis/rpi4/Note_RPI4_in_Themis.md

 1.5 GHz quad-core Arm® Cortex®-A72 CPU

 Just at the end, you can get the serial number of your PI, here `6f1bd081`

+To isolate the serial only, just do `cat /proc/cpuinfo |grep Serial`

 ```
 cat /proc/cpuinfo
 processor       : 0